What Is The Molecular Weight Of Na

 Definition and Scientific Foundation

 Molecular weight (MW) is formally defined as the mass of one molecule of a substance, expressed in atomic mass units (amu).
-However, the term is often used interchangeably with molar mass, which is the mass of one mole (6.022 x 10^23 entities) of a substance, expressed in grams per mole (g/mol).
+On the flip side, the term is often used interchangeably with molar mass, which is the mass of one mole (6.022 x 10^23 entities) of a substance, expressed in grams per mole (g/mol).
 In practice, the numerical value of the molecular weight in amu is the same as the molar mass in g/mol.
 This conversion is facilitated by Avogadro's number, which links the microscopic scale (amu) to the macroscopic scale (grams).

 The scientific foundation of molecular weight lies in the concept of atomic weight.
 Each element in the periodic table has a characteristic atomic weight, which is the average mass of its isotopes, weighted by their natural abundance.
-For example, carbon (C) has an atomic weight of approximately 12.01 amu, which reflects the presence of both carbon-12 and carbon-13 isotopes in nature.
+Take this: carbon (C) has an atomic weight of approximately 12.01 amu, which reflects the presence of both carbon-12 and carbon-13 isotopes in nature.
 These atomic weights are experimentally determined using mass spectrometry, a technique that separates ions based on their mass-to-charge ratio.

 Determining Molecular Weight